robbieawest/eno/README.md

 - GLTF model/scene loading with PBR material support ( `resource` package -> `gltf.odin` ).
 There is an issue with loading certain models which I haven't gotten around to fixing yet
 - Controls using a centralized hook structure ( `control` package )
 - OpenGL renderer backend ( `render` package )
-- PBR workflow supporting normal mapping, all glTF standard PBR materials, and the KHR_Clearcoat and KHR_Specular extensions
+- Physically based rendering workflow supporting normal mapping, all glTF standard PBR materials, and the KHR_Clearcoat and KHR_Specular extensions
 - Central resource manager with hashing and reference counting to share/store shaders, material permutations, vertex layout permuations etc. ( `resource` package )
 - Liberal render pass interface with a general `render` handler
-- Image based indirect lighting via environment cubemap, precalculated irradiance, prefilter and brdf lut
+- Image based environment indirect lighting - supporting physically based rendering, taking incoming light from a preloaded image environment (and precomputed BRDF components)
 - Dear Imgui integration, with a UI element interface to create UI elements or use those available
-- SSAO + Bent normals for irradiance sampling - still need to include bent cone variance in the normals
+- Ambient occlusion calculated in screen space (SSAO), with runtime bent normal calculation.
+Bent normals follow the [Klehm2011](https://www.researchgate.net/publication/220839265_Bent_Normals_and_Cones_in_Screen-space) bent cones description, and are packed with the occlusion term.
+A seperated cross bilteral filter is then done to remove noise while preserving edges and the cone variance in the bent normals
+- Specular occlusion using the bent cone variance and bent normal from the SSAO pass.
+This follows the [Jimenez2016](https://www.activision.com/cdn/research/Practical_Real_Time_Strategies_for_Accurate_Indirect_Occlusion_NEW%20VERSION_COLOR.pdf) specular occlusion (cone-cone approximation) term, using the solution given in Ambient Aperture Lighting [Oat2006](https://dl.acm.org/doi/10.1145/1185657.1185833).
+This has limitations when using SSAO for the occlusion and bent normal calculation, as the (very typical and expected) SSAO artifacts are exacerbated.

 What I'm working on:
-- SSAO/BN shader improvements
-- Cross bilateral filtering for SSAO/BNs
-- More advanced ambient and specular occlusion, looking at the Jimenez GTAO paper, and at relevant visibility bitmask usage (https://doi.org/10.48550/arXiv.2301.11376)
-- UI improvements, maybe elements for visual resource inspection, or a scene hierarchy
+- UI improvements, including resource inspection and a scene hierarchy

 Things I'd like to implement if I have the time:
+- Clustered forward rendering to support a large amount of lights on the screen
 - Pre-render geometry processing for tangent approximations with `mikkt`; an unweld -> `mikkt` tangent generation -> weld process
-- Forward+
-- Indirect/global illumination

 Far reaching:
 - Vulkan backend